Germany: Thousands protest in Berlin against coronavirus curbs | DW | 01.08.2020

 "The difference is the counterprotesters are wearing face masks, are keeping the [correct] social distance.
 Whereas the other protesters are not, they have been shouting 'the pandemic has never happened.'
 And there was an interesting standoff between protesters and counterprotesters," she said in a live report.

-DPA reported that the counterprotesters carried a banner that read: "Grandmas against the right," and shouted "Nazis out" at those taking part in the main protest.
+DPA reported that some of the counterprotesters, who dubbed themselves: "Grandmas against the extreme right," shouted "Nazis out" at those taking part in the main protest.

 Read more: Coronavirus digest: Mexico 3rd in global pandemic deaths